 Well, it’s the first time I’ve left my daughter with my father-in-law for three full days so I’m a bit worried about that.
-She’s in pre-school so Dad has to get her up, dressed, fed and too school and then pick her up, entertain her and put her to bed.
-I do hope he’s okay and of course I’m hoping Sienna is an ‘angel’.
+She’s in pre-school so Dad has to get her up, dressed, fed and to school and then pick her up, entertain her and put her to bed.
+I do hope he’s okay and of course, I’m hoping Sienna is an ‘angel’.

 Hubby seems quiet.
 He didn’t sleep very well either.
 It’s hard to explain how this all feels.
 We’re going 47 million miles an hour and not thinking too much about what we’re doing for fear that the stress will eat us up.
 Saying that, I’m envisioning us sitting at a bar tonight laughing, smiling, and saying, ‘Oh-my-gosh…this is all really happening!’
 I do spend quite a bit of time visualizing my outcomes.
 Let’s see how this day progresses.
 I definitely am expecting the entire trip to be fantastic 🙂

-For now, I’m going to pull my shade down, whip out my IPhone and play one of my guided meditations.
-Perhaps one about staying grounded, centred or sane?
+For now, I’m going to pull my shade down, whip out my iPhone, and play one of my guided meditations.
+Perhaps one about staying grounded, centered, or sane?
 Hehehehe.